 - Hardy water lilies will go dormant for the winter.
 The foliage will die back or become sparse.
 When this happens, move the water lily, pot and all, to the deepest part of your pond, where the water doesn’t freeze solid.
 Hardy water lilies actually enjoy a cold, dormant period.
 Leave it there for the winter and fish it back up as the water warms in the spring.
 It should resume growing sometimes around April.

 If you don’t have a deep enough pond to keep the water lily below the freezing level, you can try one of these other methods to protect it.

 - Insulate the pond: If it’s a small pond, you could insulate the whole pond by covering it with boards and then a layer of straw or old blankets or rugs.
 Be sure to remove all the coverings as early in the spring as possible or it will heat the water and cause premature sprouting.
 (This sounds like a lot of work, but think of all the work you save by not having to scoop leaves and debris out of the pond in the spring.

 - Store it inside: Bring the water lily indoors for the winter and store in a cool basement or heated garage, about 50 degrees Fahrenheit.
 Either bring in the whole pot and place it in a plastic bag or box.
 Check it periodically to make sure the soil remains moist.
 Or remove the plant from the pot and store the tuber in moist peat moss or leaves.
-(We’ve done both and had good luck.
-Don’t expect your potted water lily to make a good houseplant.
+(Don’t expect your potted water lily to make a good houseplant.
 It still needs to go somewhat dormant and won’t be particularly attractive.)